HiredNoobs/content-finder/README.md

 - If running on Windows, you **must** run: `docker volume create postgres_db`

 ## Usage
 Simply run ``docker compose up``.
-The compose file is expecting a number of environment variables to either be in you environmnet or in a ``.env`` file at the top level directory.
+The compose file is expecting a number of environment variables to either be in the environmnet or in a ``.env`` file at the top level directory.

 ## Redis
 The ``redis`` directory contains a helper script ``redis.py`` for pushing and pulling data manually into Redis - mainly for backing up and seeding new data if messing with the volume.